 Traditional Water Heaters

-- Higher energy consumption
+- Higher ongoing energy consumption

-- Greater emissions over time
+- Greater emissions over the system’s lifespan

 Tankless Water Heaters

-- Reduced energy waste
+- Reduced energy waste due to on-demand heating

-- Lower carbon footprint
+- Lower carbon footprint over time

-- Eligible for some energy rebates
+- May qualify for energy efficiency rebates

-Which Option Is Best for Your Michigan Home?
+Which Option Is Best for Your Home?

 Choose a Traditional Water Heater If: